Svartalv/AIFF-Me-Please/QUICKSTART.md

 **App won't start**
 - Make sure you're using Python 3.7 or later: `python3 --version`
-- Check that all dependencies are installed
+- Check that mutagen is installed: `pip3 list | grep mutagen`
+- If you see macOS version errors, uninstall Pillow: `pip3 uninstall Pillow`

 ## Need Help?